It's derived from the Medieval gay lovers that I first read about in The Young Folks' Shelf of Books during my early childhood.

 Then he died as well.

-The 1978 movie version of La Chanson de Roland gives Roland (Klaus Kinski) an overwhelming hetero-passion.
-Oliver (Pierre Clementi, left) looks on with an unacknowledged, unrequited love.
+The 1978 movie version of La Chanson de Roland gives Roland (Klaus Kinski, left) an overwhelming hetero-passion.
+Oliver (Pierre Clementi, below) looks on with an unacknowledged, unrequited love.